AidenBTTU/PyTorch-TTUHPCC/README.md

 - Extract the Tar file and isolate the ZtoNN(or your choice) ROOT files
      - My preferred method for this is to run a custom JuptyerNotebook called DataFolderCreator.ipynb.
 If you use this method MAKE SURE TO CHANGE THE NAME OF THE DATASET to the appropriate one.
      - Go to Globus, and transfer the preferred subdirectory to the HPCC

+Step 3.
+Running the model
+     - With the environment activated, run this command: